Korean literature: Modern literature

 Christian religion found its way into Korea, culminating in the first complete edition of the Bible in Korean published in 1910.
 However, it was mostly Western aesthetic schools that influenced Korean literature.
 Music and classical poetry, formerly considered one as part of changgok, were increasingly perceived as old-fashioned and out of date.

 Modern literature is often linked with the development of hangul, which helped increase working class literacy rates.
 Hangul reached its peak of popularity in the second half of the 19th century, resulting in a major renaissance.
 Sinsoseol, for instance, are novels written in hangul.

 Korean Literature during Japanese rule

 During the period of Japanese imperial rule (1910–1945), Japanese literature had deep connections with the establishment of modern literature in Korea due to some of the founders of modern literature in Korea having come from Korean students who had studied in Japan during the Meiji period.
-Their representatives are Choi Nam-seon and Lee Kwang-su.
+Their representatives are Choi Nam-seon and Yi Gwangsu.
 Many expressions of the late Joseon period, with their focus on self-reliance and independence, were no longer possible.
 Ernest Bethell's Taehan Maeil Shinbo (大韓每日申報) provided for Korean writers a brief opportunity of artistic expression free from censorship, from July 1904 till May 1909, but after control of the paper was seized by the Government-General uncensored Korean publishing became impossible.